kuiper2000/Objective_Analysis/_sources/Regression/regressiom.md

 > Take a training field.
 Pick a random $t$.
 Add noise *that you generated yourself, so you know exactly what it was*.
 Ask the network to guess the noise you added.

-Because you generated the noise, you have the right answer for free, and the ordinary least-squares fit to this task provably converges to the score of $p_t$.
-The intractable integral never appears anywhere in the training code.
+Because you generated the noise, you have the right answer for free, and the intractable integral never appears anywhere in the training code.
 That — not the noise-adding, which is trivial — is the actual engineering insight behind diffusion models.
+Two things still have to be justified, and the next two subsections do exactly that: *where this loss comes from* (it is the residue of a variational bound, not a guess), and *why fitting it recovers the score of $p_t$*.

 In `conditional_diffusion_demo.py` the data distribution is deliberately chosen to be AR1 red noise, i.e. a Gaussian.
 A Gaussian blurred by a Gaussian is still Gaussian, so there the integral *does* close, giving $p_t = \mathcal{N}(\mathbf{0},\ \bar\alpha_t\Sigma + (1-\bar\alpha_t)\mathbf{I})$.
 That is why the demo needs no training at all — it can write down the exact answer that a real network would have to learn.